DIPlib/diplib/CONTRIBUTING.md

 proposed contribution before putting in the effort needed to adapt your code to *DIPlib*.

-We prefer if functionality is provided as C++ code in *DIPlib*, though we will also accept MATLAB M-files into *DIPimage*. *PyDIP* is currently a thin wrapper for *DIPlib*, and we have no infrastructure to include Python code.
+We prefer if functionality is provided as C++ code in *DIPlib*, though we will also accept *MATLAB* M-files into *DIPimage*. *PyDIP* is currently a thin wrapper for *DIPlib*, and we have no infrastructure to include Python code.
 However, we will gladly discuss such code as well.

 Any new functionality must be sufficiently documented.

-For any new *DIPlib* function, please include, if possible, a Python wrapper in *PyDIP* and a MATLAB function in *DIPimage*.
+For any new *DIPlib* function, please include, if possible and appropriate, a Python wrapper in *PyDIP* and a *MATLAB* function in *DIPimage*.
 We are aware that not everyone will use both (or either) of these, and we will not reject a contribution just because these are missing.

 We expect C++ code to conform to our [style guide](https://diplib.org/diplib-docs/styleguide.html).

 See below for how to submit a pull request.
-Make sure you reference the issue used to discuss the contribution as follows: `#1`.
-Add "`Closes #1`" to the commit message (use the actual issue number of course).
+Make sure you reference the issue used to discuss the contribution as follows: `#<number>` (for example, `#1` to reference issue number 1).
+Add "`Closes #<number>`" to the commit message if there was an issue in the tracker discussing your contribution.
+This will close the issue when the pull request is merged.

 ### I would like to contribute a tutorial